hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-during-middleman-build.html.md

 ### 4. Rake tasks

+This is where everything comes together.
 A few rake commands will let us add uncss to the deployment cycle, specifically **after** building and **before** deploying.
+Create a file named `Rakefile` in the project's **root directory** with the code below.

-Create a file named `Rakefile` in the project's **root directory** with the code.
+Our rake tasks will just run a few cli commands for us; nothing fancy here.
+We want Middleman to build the site, uncss to optimize and minify the CSS, then middleman-deploy to deploy to the web server.

-These rake tasks simply run shell commands on your behalf, which
+**Note**, skip the Rakefile if you are not using middleman-deploy (or some other automated deployment method).

 ```rakefile
 # Rakefile